dogeared/OZorkAuth/README.md

 [Zork I](https://en.wikipedia.org/wiki/Zork) by interacting with an API via OAuth2.

 This is a Spring Boot app powered by the [Stormpath](http://stormpath.com) intgeration which provides out-of-the-box authentication and authorization through its SaaS platform, including OAuth2.
+It also uses the [Zax](https://github.com/mattkimmel/zax) Java based [Z-Machine](https://en.wikipedia.org/wiki/Z-machine) by Matt Kimmel.

 *Full Disclosure*: I work for Stormpath.